Convert Text-Based RGBA Values into Colour

 Solution

 The Substitute function acts to remove the brackets and any spaces, Split then creates an object of references where a new line is created for every comma in the string.
 We use this in conjunction with Lower to ensure the formula will always work regardless of whether the source data has RGBA in upper or lower case.
-We can then use First, Last/FirstN and Last to determine after what number comma do we need the value from.
+We can then use First and Index to determine after what number comma we need the value from.

 Did all that make sense?
 Maybe not.
 It made sense when I worked through it!
 If you don’t care about the method to the madness and just want the Power Fx, please see below.
 The example is using a gallery hence the ThisItem.RGBATextValue reference, so update to your text string/variable/collection output as required: